-I explain the two important ones for me, the Kimchi and especially the GBTC premiums, here.
-All I want to do on this page is point out that these premiums work well as an indicator of crypto sentiment and to some extent price direction.
+With the above noted, all I want to do on this page is point out that these premiums work well as an indicator of crypto sentiment and to some extent price direction.

 When the premiums are low, crypto sentiment is generally poor.
 Crypto sentiment is generally poor because prices are going down.
 When premiums are high, crypto sentiment is generally very favorable.
 Sentiment is generally favorable because of the belief that “we are going to the moon.”

 TIP: ETCG, the Ethereum Classic Trust, is a good indicator too!
 This one came out after I wrote this article, but the logic is the same.
 Also, stocks associated with cryptos (like blockchain stocks, chip stocks, etc) can be indicators.

 TIP: See the current premium of GBTC here: the historic GBTC premium at Greyscale.co (one might say in respect to this, “if the purple and blue lines are diverging it is bullish for Bitcoin, if they are converging it is bearish… but like RSI too much movement in one direction can indicate Bitcoin being overbought or oversold”).
 Check out the chart below for another look at this.

 When sentiment is poor, crypto tends to be a better buy, when sentiment is favorable, it historically has been a good time to take profits.
 The logic here being that crypto is volatile, and although we make trips to the moon, we historically return to earth to fuel up rather quickly.